Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-api.md

 Currently, it is a mostly manual process to achieve this.
 The following query will give you a list of commands that need to be run from a shell running the version that you are rolling back _from_.

+Note that you will need to update the query to add the datetime relevant to just after you released the version that you are rolling back to.

 ```sql
 select
     concat('python manage.py migrate ',